 Moving is hard work.
 Whether you’re moving yourself or having someone else move you, there are a couple of tricks to make the move easier.
-Well, actually, there are many tricks (you can see pages and pages of them in Printables to Make Your PCS Move Smooth and Organized), but there are a couple of key takeaways that require you to plan ahead by buying some supplies.
-Your move will be less stressful if you have these items on hand.
+Well, actually, there are many tricks (you can see pages and pages of them in Printables to Make Your PCS Move Smooth and Organized).
+But if that is overwhelming, there are a couple of moving essentials to have on hand.
+Your move will be less stressful if you do.

 One last “bag” that makes me a lot more comfortable is waterproof covers for our mattresses.
 Generally, mattresses are moved either in cardboard boxes, or wrapped with paper.
 Either way, I don’t think it is enough.
 First, the movers have their hands all over your mattress while they’re packing it.
 Second, neither option is waterproof.

 If you know where you are moving, or you know that you’ll be splitting one room into two, or combining two rooms into one, use these to identify the room where you want the item to go, instead of where it came from (which is what the movers will write on the box.)

 When you get to your new house, hang one of the labels on the appropriate room so that the unpackers have a visual reference and don’t have to ask quite so many questions.